 What I do, to keep my flow going while I write is shutting down from the rest of the world around for a specific time frame.
 These are my steps:

-- I put my wireless headphones on and I play a background noise from either Youtube or from my phone.2
+I put my wireless headphones on and I play background music;

-These 5 simple steps allowed me to boost my productivity with probably 200%.
-See what else you can do to become more effective.
+These 3 simple steps allowed me to boost my productivity with probably 200%.

 Being a minimalist means that you have the smallest range of clothes and possessions possible, which means that you’re basically organized by default.
 Since you don’t have a lot of stuff, your home, and your working space are tidy without needing to do anything extra.